-Or try this paleo coconut flour banana bread.
+Or try this paleo banana bread.
 It’s sweet and tender with the right balance of warm spices.

-These vegan gluten free peanut butter cookies are simple enough to make with kids.
+These plant-based peanut butter cookies are simple enough to make with kids.
 They have the perfect delicious balance of sweet and salty.

 Gluten Free Berry Crisp

 For the crisp topping: